MrTimmyJ/Top-Down-Racing/README.md

 ## Overview

-This is a top-down 2D racing game built with Python and Pygame.
+&nbsp;&nbsp;&nbsp;&nbsp;This is a top-down 2D racing game built with Python and Pygame.
 Players control a custom car sprite and race against an AI.
 The AI's path is loaded dynamically through a text file (AI.txt), allowing for map modding and custom challenges.
 The objective is to pass through all rings (checkpoints) and beat the AI to the finish.